-If the participant arrives late to retreat or leaves prior to its conclusion, refunds will not be made for any unused portion of the retreat including hotels, cooking class or any other pre-arranged activities.
+If the participant arrives late to retreat or leaves before its conclusion, refunds will not be made for any unused portion of the retreat including hotels, cooking classes, or any other pre-arranged activities.

 You will be picked up at Chania airport and taken to our guesthouse on Saturday, June 18th.
 It’s best to arrange an early flight to maximize the first day.

 I do suggest you arrive in Greece one or two days before the start of our trip to acclimate to the time and culture change.
 A great way to make optimal use of this time is to enjoy Athens.
 Here you can relax and tour the city and get to Chania ready to go!